WELCOME TO THE BRAINTREE AND DISTRICT AMATEUR RADIO SOCIETY

 Information on upcoming events can be found on our Programme page and on Facebook.

-Please note that we are now making Zoom available for members to use for our 'on air' nets (including via GB3BZ) as well as at the Church Hall.
+Please note that we make Zoom available for members to use for our 'on air' nets (including via GB3BZ) as well as at the Church Hall.
 Zoom will be activated 10-15 minutes before the official start of the meetings and the login details will be as advised by an email sent out to members.

 !!!
 STOP PRESS !!!